shivam-sharma7/world-clockify/README.md

 - Get the current time in any timezone. (e.g., Asia/Kolkata)
 - Calculate the time difference (in hours) between two timezones.
 - Supports for both JavaScript and TypeScript developer.
+- Mental Health Time Manager, allowing users to set their work preferences.

 There are many more features available in the package.
+[Jump to docs](#documentation).

 ## Download/install